 Rosalie Gascoigne Plain Air

-One of New Zealands foremost novelists, Barbara Anderson, offers a personal response to Rosalie Gascoignes work and career which, as is the case also for Anderson, only began when she was in her late fifties.
+Including a personal response from one of New Zealand's most important novelists, Barbara Anderson, to Rosalie Gascoigne’s work and career which, as was the case also for Anderson, only began when she was in her late fifties.

 Alongside numerous black and white illustrations and a series of previously unpublished portraits of Rosalie Gascoigne by Marti Friedlander, Rosalie Gascoigne Plain Air includes colour reproductions of over thirty artworks.